Epigeal-Theatre/Epigeal-Theatre/README.md

 - 👋 Hi, I’m @Epigeal-Theatre
-- 👀 I’m interested in ...python, dart, go
+- 👀 I’m interested in ...Django, dart, Golang
-- 🌱 I’m currently learning ...dart and python
+- 🌱 I’m currently learning Django, dart
-- 💞️ I’m looking to collaborate on ...everything possible
+- 💞️ I’m looking to collaborate on everything possible.
+The goal is to master the entire the whole art one lanuage at a time, it is possible.
 - 📫 How to reach me ...danielonyinkwa1@gmail.com
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ..."AI will replace techies by [YEAR]" is a dumb narative that we pass around just to decongest the coding space of quacks.

 <!---
 Epigeal-Theatre/Epigeal-Theatre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.